Nuxt

 - In the script tags on each page, console.log the route

-- Experiment changing the names of different pages in your
+- Experiment changing the names of different pages in your pages/folder

 - See how your routes change